Asthma Facts and Figures

 - See AAFA’s groundbreaking research report on Disparities in Asthma Care.
 It was published with the National Pharmaceutical Council.

-- Ethnic differences in asthma frequency, illness and death are highly connected with poverty, city air quality, indoor allergens, not enough patient education and poor health care.
+- Racial/ethnic differences in asthma frequency, illness and death are highly connected with poverty, city air quality, indoor allergens, not enough patient education and poor health care.

-- The rate of asthma and the prevalence of asthma attacks is highest among Puerto Ricans compared to all ethnic groups.4
+- The rate of asthma and the prevalence of asthma episodes is highest among Puerto Ricans compared to all ethnic groups.4

-- African Americans are three times more likely to stay in the hospital from asthma.
-7
+- African-Americans are three times more likely to stay in the hospital from asthma.4

-- Sixteen percent of African American children have asthma.
-Eight percent of white children have asthma.
-3
+- About 13.4 percent of African-American children have asthma, compared to about 7.4 percent of white children with asthma.4

 Do Men or Women Have Higher Rates of Asthma?

-- An average of 1 out of every 10 school-aged children have asthma.
-4
+- An average of 1 out of every 12 school-aged children has asthma.6

-- Adults are nearly seven times more likely than children to die from asthma.4
+- Adults are nearly four times more likely than children to die from asthma.4